DS3a/iGrow/README.md

 some which were too complex and were taking a lot of time to train. infact, they were too large to upload onto github you may view those models in the link given below.
 <br>
-Super Complex DL Models: https://drive.google.com/drive/folders/1NauM36ZngfZAMI7ig_diRrw8csSYH3A4?usp=sharing We created simpler models to train, and got test accuracy scores upto 97% Those models are in the repository, and in the training notebook as well.
+Super Complex DL Models: https://drive.google.com/drive/folders/1NauM36ZngfZAMI7ig_diRrw8csSYH3A4?usp=sharing <br>
+We created simpler models to train, and got test accuracy scores upto 97% Those models are in the repository, and in the training notebook as well.